defold/doc/docs/en/manuals/resource.md

 ---
 title: Defold resource management
-brief: This manual explains how Defold automatically manages resources and how you can manually manage loading of resources to adher to memory footprint and bundle size constraints.
+brief: This manual explains how Defold automatically manages resources and how you can manually manage loading of resources to adhere to memory footprint and bundle size constraints.
 ---

 # Resource management